The Ultimate Guide to an Intentional Online Dating Profile

 Pictures can be used as profile bait as well!
 Pictures of you engaged in an obscure hobby or activity work well to engage others (FYI, white tiger photos are not considered obscure).

 Tip 5: Focus only on the positive, edit out negative statements.

-Tip 5 is about flirting – flirting is keeping energy flowing and in play, rather than shutting a person or a situation down.
-Negative statements via text or profile copy shut down the flow of energy before a person has a chance to engage with you.
+Tip 5 is about flirting—flirting is keeping the energy flowing and in play, rather than shutting a person or a situation down.
+Negative statements shut down the flow of energy before a person has a chance to engage with you.
 Furthermore, negative statements make you look bitter and jaded (and not in a cool way).
-“Negative statements” refers to put-downs, “don’t like” comments, reactive statements about what you don’t want or hammering a point home waaay too hard.
+“Negative statements” refers to put-downs, “don’t like” comments, reactive statements about what you don’t want, or hammering a point home way too hard.
 This includes statements like “swipe left if you like Burning Man,” “dislike drama,” or “if you like xyz, we won’t get along.”
-Even if the person doesn’t like Burning Man or isn’t dramatic, this type of statement automatically links you with Burning Man or the drama you claim to reject .
+Even if the person doesn’t like Burning Man or isn’t dramatic, this type of statement automatically links you with Burning Man or the drama you claim to reject.
 It makes the person on the other end question if perhaps you might bring drama to a relationship.

-Instead of writing, “If you lack drive, confidence, and aren’t intelligent, please don’t message me,” try, “I tend to get excited by wo/men who are confident, have big goals, and can make me laugh.”
-Instead of “if you prefer TV to books, we probably won’t get along,” try “If you’re the type of guy that also loves to read and get geeky sometimes, you may just be my prince charming!”
+Instead of writing, “If you lack drive, confidence, and aren’t intelligent, please don’t message me,” try, “I tend to get excited by people who are confident, have big goals, and can make me laugh.”
+Instead of “If you prefer TV to books, we probably won’t get along,” try “If you’re the type of guy who also loves to read and get geeky sometimes, you may just be my prince charming!”
 The first one sounds arrogant while the second is playful and lighthearted.
 Playful and lighthearted usually signals a person can handle themselves in a relationship.